stdevel/katprep/docs/_sources/man/katprep_parameters.1.rst.txt

 Host parameters
 ---------------

-The following Puppet host parameters are created/updated:
+The following host parameters are created/updated:

 katprep_mon
    URL of the monitoring system (see also **Monitoring URLs**)